Parents Want to Think About What's Right

 Plan to repeat this process next year and to see if, over time, there is an increase in participation and stronger trust results.

-Paula Mirk has worked at whole child partner the Institute for Global Ethics (IGE) since 1996 and currently oversees the IGE education department's many initiatives, including the Ethical Literacy expanding community of schools.
-She collaborates with national and international organizations, and with school districts from large to small, to integrate ethical literacy into classroom practice, school culture, and systemic reform.
-Mirk has worked with schools and audiences around the world, particularly across Latin America, as she is also fluent in Spanish.
-Her articles have appeared in education journals in the United States and Canada.
-Connect with Mirk at firstname.lastname@example.org.
+Paula Mirk worked at whole child partner the Institute for Global Ethics (IGE) for 17 years.
+For the majority of her tenure, she oversaw IGE's education department.
+IGE collaborates with national and international organizations and with school districts large and small to integrate ethical literacy into classroom practice, school culture, and systemic reform.
+Connect with IGE at email@example.com.